SungJJinKang/Fast_Runtime_Type_Casting_cpp/README.md

 # Fast Runtime Type Casting

-Some platforms' compilers don't support RTTI.
-You need alternative.
+Some platforms' compiler doesn't support RTTI.
+You need a alternative.
-This library give you C++ Fast Runtime Type Casting faster than dynamic_cast ( inspired by Unreal Engine's Type Casting ).
+This library gives you C++ Fast Runtime Type Casting faster than dynamic_cast ( inspired by Unreal Engine's Type Casting ).

 This library is for explaining algorithm.
 Template codes in this library may make build time slow.
 So I don't recommend using this library in your project.